Anniversaries

 Aaron Copland

-Hoe-Down for Rodeo arranged for string quartet
+Hoe-Down from Rodeo arranged for string quartet

 William Grant Still